Decker-Matthew-R/Decorator-Design-Pattern-Assignment1/README.md

 # Decorator-Design-Pattern-Assignment1

+##SWE6853 - Design Patterns
+###Assignment 1
+###Dr. Hassan Pournaghshband

-A Simple Program to Demonstrate the Decorator Design Pattern
+A Simple Program to Demonstrate the Decorator Design Pattern: Coded in Java.